acacode/serializy/README.md

 - **`field({ name: 'property_name', type: 'original_type', usageType: 'usage_type' }: object)`**

-  This is just another way to declare property.
+  This is just another way to describe property.
   Properties:
       - **`name: string`** - key name in the original structure
       - **`type?: PropertyType`** - type of the original property